core-wg/yang-cbor/draft-somaraju-core-sid-latest.md

 Some of the items defined in YANG {{I-D.ietf-netmod-rfc6020bis}} require the use of a unique identifier.
 In both NETCONF and RESTCONF, these identifiers are implemented using names.
 To allow the implementation of data models defined in YANG in constrained devices and constrained networks, a more compact method to identify YANG items is required.

 This compact identifier, called SID, is encoded using an unsigned integer.
 To minimize its size, SIDs are often implemented using a delta from a reference SID and the current SID.
-To guaranty the uniqueness of each assigned SID, SID ranges MUST be registered. {{#sid-range-registry}} provide more details about the registration process of SID range(s).
+To guaranty the uniqueness of each assigned SID, SID ranges MUST be registered. {{sid-range-registry}} provide more details about the registration process of SID range(s).

-To avoid duplicate assignment of SIDs, the registration of the SIDs assigned to YANG module(s) is recommended. {{#module-registry}} provide more details about the registration process of YANG modules.
+To avoid duplicate assignment of SIDs, the registration of the SIDs assigned to YANG module(s) is recommended. {{module-registry}} provide more details about the registration process of YANG modules.

 The following items are identified using SIDs: